johnmartinsson/few-shot-learning-bioacoustics/README.md

 Please consider citing our work if the source code is helpful in your research.

 # 2. Reproduce important results of the paper
-A description on how to reproduce rasults from the paper will be added soon.
+The main figures of the paper can be reproduced by going through these sections:

 - section 2.1, download the data
 - section 2.2, download pre-made predictions and model weights
 - section 2.3, evaluate and produce plots
 - section 2.4, train models and make predictions (optional)

 ## 2.1 Download the data